 Historic: There can be a constant need to get rid of our past by changing the outcome.
 When a friend of mine decided to go a different way home, he ran into a huge traffic stop due to an accident.
 The first thing he said was: “I shoulda went the other way!”
 He said this based on an outcome that he didn’t know about at the time he made the decision to go the other way home.
 I think we do this with our past.
 We look back over those items when we are feeling anxious, angry, or depressed, and we add things that never happened at the time the event happened.
 We say things like.

-“I shoulda left him years ago.
-I wish I had never gone to that party because that’s where I was raped.
-If I had just listened, then this stuff would not have happened.
-I shoulda told him how I really felt”.
+“I shoulda left him years ago.”

+“I wish I had never gone to that party because that’s where I was assaulted.”

+“If I had just listened, then this stuff would not have happened.”

+“I shoulda told him how I really felt”.

 What we forget is that at the time we made those decisions, we didn’t know what we knew after the event happened.
 We know a whole lot more now than we did at the time the event happened.
-We only know what we know at the time that we know it.
-We can’t know more than we know at the time.
-I think we forget about this concept because of what we know now.
-At the time of the decision, We could not have known what was actually going to happen.
+We can only know what we know at the time, and we often forget this because of what we know now.
+At the time of the decision we could not have known what was actually going to happen.
 People often say, “I knew that was going to happen.”
 Well, I beg the differ.
 I think that if we actually knew, we would have made a different decision.
-The crazy thing about attempts to change the outcome of our past is that we actually know that we can’t do it.
-That’s the instability part when we attempt to change something that We can’t.
-This causes stress.
-My definition of stress is “An attempt to control something that you can’t or was never meant to.”
+The silly thing about attempts to change the outcome of our past is that, deep down, we know it’s not possible.
+That’s the instability part when we attempt to change something that we can’t, leading to frustration and stress.
 Stress kills joy and keeps fear alive.
 My definition of fear is “anticipating hurt and pain”.
-We fear things that are a threat because of what they mean to us.
+We fear things and deem them as a threat because that’s how we interpret them.
 It’s different for everybody.
 I don’t necessarily mean phobias.
-People may fear getting into a relationship based solely on past hurts and pains of previous relationships.
+People may fear getting into a relationship based solely on hurt from previous relationships.
 The relationship that person is in now is a different relationship.
-Often, we choose the same ‘type’ of person.
-If that is the case (choosing an abuser), we can probably anticipate a similar outcome.
-That withstanding, this is new.
+Often, we all fall into the same relational dynamics because we’re used to them or because they feel familiar.
+We keep choosing the same ‘type’ of person and expecting different results.
+If that is the case, such as choosing an abuser, we should anticipate a similar outcome.
+That withstanding, new experiences will always be somewhat different.
 Anxiety often accompanies things in our life that are New and Different.
 That is a pretty normal response.